learnable-content/Laravel-5/README.md

 sites:
     - map: homestead.app
       to: /home/vagrant/projects/homestead.app/public

 databases:
     - homestead
 ```

 ## Hosts file

 Next lets add a line items to our ```/etc/hosts```.
-Our hosts file is part of our Mac OSX system that tells our mac to go to a certain ip address when we type something in the url.
-It is a way for us to use homestead.app and route that to the ip address of the homestead vm. ```192.168.10.10  homestead.app``` should be added your ur hosts file.
+The hosts file is used to map hostnames to addresses.
+It is a way for us to use `homestead.app` and route that to the ip address of the homestead vm. ```192.168.10.10  homestead.app``` should be added your ur hosts file.

 ## Bringing up the virtual machine

 Let's install and bring up the vagrant machine now.
 From the ```~/Homestead``` directory run ```vagrant up```.
-This will install all the included software
-listed above this will require some time to come up.
+This will install all the included software listed above this will require some time to come up.

 Now lets try to hit the url and see if everything installed correctly.
 Go to your browser and type in ```http://homestead.app```.
 You should see an nginx error. (checking to see if this is true)